Skip to Main Content

 Start Nightingale

-In the root directory of Nightingale, /home/flashcat, execute: ./n9e.
-Once successfully started, you can access it in your browser at http://{client_ip}:17000.
+In the root directory of Nightingale /home/flashcat, execute: ./n9e.
+Upon successful startup, you can access it in a browser at http://{client_ip}:17000.
 The default login credentials are:

 Integrate Prometheus Data Source